Boilersuit

-A boilersuit (or boiler suit), also known as coveralls, is a loose fitting garment covering the whole body except for the head, hands and feet.
+A boilersuit (or boiler suit), also known as coveralls, is a loose-fitting garment covering the whole body except for the head, hands and feet.

 Terminology

-The term boilersuit is most common in the UK, where the 1989 edition of the Oxford English Dictionary lists the word as having been first used on 28 October 1928 in the Sunday Express newspaper.
+The term boilersuit is most common in the UK, where the 2023 edition of the Oxford English Dictionary lists the word as having been first used on 31 July 1883 in the Liverpool Mercury newspaper.
 The garments are typically known as coveralls in North America, while overall(s) is used elsewhere.
-In North America "overall" is more usually understood as a bib-and-brace overall, which is a type of trousers with attached suspenders.
+In North America, "overall" is more usually understood as a bib-and-brace overall, which is a type of trousers with a bib and attached suspenders.

 A more tight-fitting garment that is otherwise similar to a boilersuit is usually called a jumpsuit.
 The "siren suit" favoured by Winston Churchill (but also worn by many others in the UK when air raids were a threat) during the Second World War was closely similar to a boilersuit.